Cryrivers/manta-style/packages/core/core/docs/BuilderPlugin.md

 # Builder Plugin

 - Builder plugin is responsible for compiling the config file into JavaScript that utilizes `@manta-style/runtime`
-- Package name for a mock plugin should be `@manta-style/plugin-builder-*`
+- Package name for a builder plugin should be `@manta-style/plugin-builder-*`
 - Current language support

   1. TypeScript (`@manta-style/plugin-builder-typescript`)